eic/drich-dev/README.md

 ### Geometry
 - execute `./runDDwebDisplay.sh` to produce the geometry `root` file
-  - by default, it will use the compact file for the full ATHENA detector
+  - by default, it will use the compact file for the full detector
   - run `./runDDwebDisplay.sh d` to run on dRICH only
   - run `./runDDwebDisplay.sh p` to run on pfRICH only
 - open the resulting ROOT file in `jsroot` geoviewer, using either: